Release 0.23: Handlebars support, transactions, bundler code splitting

 This release adds support for a Handlebars frontend handler, including precompiling.

 The Handlebars handler works like all other frontend handlers.
-To activate it, load the module in your configuration.
+To activate it, install and load the module in your configuration.

 primate.config.js